nikneem/azure-functions-jwt-binding/README.md

 * **Roles** is an optional list of (comma separated) roles.
 When configured, all configured roles must be present in the token.
 If no roles were configured, role validation will be skipped.

+* **AllowedIdentities** is an optional list of (comma separated) identities.
+When configured, the subject of the token is matched against one of the specified identies.
+If not found, an exception is thrown.
+If no identities were configured, identity validation will be skipped.

 * **DebugConfiguration** is a nested object allowing you to configure your environment for running in debug (development) mode.
     * **Enabled** is a switch to turn debug mode on or off.
 Set this value to `true` to enable debugging mode.
     Note that it's far safer to remove the entire configuration block in acceptance/production environments.